INSIGHT: Venezuela Sanctions

 • A non-US entity should not assist or facilitate a US person (such as a US employee) in acting in contravention of the measures applicable to US persons.

-In particular, General License 44 on a temporary basis (until 18 April 2024) authorises transactions that are related to oil and gas sector operations in Venezuela, including necessary transactions with PDVSA (or entities owned/controlled by it) and certain blocked Venezuelan banks.
+On 18 October 2023 OFAC issued several General Licenses, authorizing certain transactions otherwise prohibited by the US Venezuela sanctions program, including General License 44 which on a temporary basis (until 18 April 2024) authorised transactions that are related to oil and gas sector operations in Venezuela, including necessary transactions with PDVSA (or entities owned/controlled by it) and certain blocked Venezuelan banks.
+The license has not been renewed, but a wind-down period until 31 May 2024 was granted by the OFAC.
+Further information is available in this IG circular.

 For further information members are referred to the US Treasury Resource Center for Venezuela-related Sanctions.